prd-khoa-luu/arizona-stay/README.md

     * You write down the tip, do the math, and sign
     * Don't forget to take the receipt and/or a picture of it before leaving
     * <img src="https://github.com/prd-khoa-luu/arizona-stay/assets/81603101/2a8583cf-f906-4eb6-9c74-205e90e51b5c" width="50%">
+  * For other services
+    * Barber/haircut: 15–20% of the bill
+    * Tour guides: for local tours, $5–$10 per person for small groups, $2–$5 for large groups; for all-day or multi-day tours, $8–$10 per day per person
+    * Bowling alley: optional $1–$2; tip snack bar or bar staff as you would elsewhere
+    * Bartenders: $1 per drink, more for complex cocktails or large groups
+    * Buffet: 10% if staff clear plates or assist you
+    * Hotel housekeeping: $2–$5 per night (often left daily with a note for the housekeeper)
 * "Bless you"
   * After you sneeze, someone may say "Bless you"
   * The proper response is "Thank you"